 |Moduline||Select Closet Cabinet||24″||75″||22″||Aluminum||$690|

-We talked about off the shelf garage cabinets, and they’re definitely an easy, affordable way to get your garage organized.
+We talked about off-the-shelf garage cabinets, which are an easy, affordable way to organize your garage.

-But what if you want something a little higher-end?
+But what if you want high-end custom garage cabinets?

-Companies like Baldhead or Vault cabinets will offer a complete, custom solution tailor made for your garage – with a hefty price tag to go along with it.
+High-end brands like Baldhead or Vault cabinets will offer a complete, custom solution tailor-made for your garage – with a hefty price tag to go along with it.

-There are over a dozen different manufacturers in those lists, but the prices for garage cabinets can vary by hundreds or even thousands of dollars.
+There are over a dozen cabinet manufacturers on those lists, and garage cabinets’ prices can vary by hundreds or even thousands of dollars.

 Here are a couple of different reasons:

-Some assembly required?
-Side by side, a ready to assemble cabinet and a welded cabinet from the same manufacturer that are the exact same size will cost around $100 different.
-Welded steel cabinets will be able to hold more weight and will usually last longer than their ready-to-assemble counterparts.
+Assembly required?
+Side by side, a ready-to-assemble cabinet usually costs about $100 less than a welded cabinet from the same manufacturer.
+Welded steel cabinets can hold more weight and usually last longer than their ready-to-assemble counterparts.

-As you go up the list, the cabinets get stronger, more durable and more expensive.
-For example, a steel cabinet can hold more than a plastic cabinet, so you’d expect to pay more for it.
-Similarly, Aluminum is lighter, doesn’t rust and is usually more dent resistant than steel.
+As you go up the list, the cabinets get stronger, more durable, and more expensive.
+For example, a steel cabinet can hold more than a plastic cabinet, so you’d expect to pay more.
+Similarly, Aluminum is lighter, doesn’t rust, and is usually more dent resistant than steel.

-Hopefully this list will help give you a good estimate to help you make the best choice for you.
+Hopefully, this list will help give you a good estimate to help you make the best choice.
 If you want to see the cabinets I decided to purchase, I wrote a detailed review of my Gladiator cabinets here.